Shrinathji: Festivals and rituals at the temple

 The Shrinathji temple at Nathdwara celebrates, on average, three festivals in a week.
-As regards to daily routine, the inner sanctum is opened 8 times a day for devotees to undertake sacred darshan of the deity.
+As regards daily routine, the inner sanctum is opened 8 times a day for devotees to undertake sacred darshan of the deity.

 Very elaborate and complex rituals have emerged around the worship of Shrinathji due to confluence and inter-mixing of bhakti of Krishna as well as that of Pushti Margi Shri Vallabhacharya.

 The main attractions of Shrinathji are the Aartis and the Shringar, i.e., the dressing and beautifying of the icon of Shrinathji, treating it as a living child, adorning it with the appropriate dresses commensurate with the time of day or night.
 The formal prayers are offered with diya, flowers, fruit, and other offerings, with local instruments and devotional songs of the Shrinathji, according to the demand of the time and occasion.
 The view of the icon after the parda (curtain) is removed is called jhakhi.

 The gadipatis and acharyas in the Havelis of Shrinathji are believed to be from the kul (descendants) of Shri Mahaprabhuji, Vallabhacharya, the founder of this deity's icon at Govardhan hill, near Mathura.
 Presently, Shrinathji is worshipped by priests from this kul (genealogical descendants) of Vallabh Acharya.
 In the rest of the world, a Gurjar of a special sect who has initiation and agya (permission) performs the worship of Shrinathji.

 Devotees throng to the shrine in large numbers during occasions of Janmashtami, Radhashtami, Sharad Purnima, Holi, and Diwali.
 The deity is treated like a living image, and is attended with daily normal functions, like bathing, dressing, meals called "Prasad", and resting times in regular intervals.
 Since the deity is believed to be a child form of Krishna, special care is taken and attention is given to the deity, in the same way a mother would to her child.

 Krishna Janmashtami, the birth anniversary of Krishna, is celebrated with the salute of cannons and guns at Nathdwara temple of Shrinathji in Rajasthan.

 People not only from the internal regions of Rajasthan but also from Gujarat and Maharashtra visit Nathdwara to witness Krishna's seraphic festival.
 Here, important arrangements are made by the temple trust for security at the police and administrative levels.
 The temple is decorated with attractive lighting for the festival.
 The entire city of Nathdwara reverberates owing to the melodious sound of the drum, trumpet, and clarinet at the main entrance of the temple.
 A series of congratulatory exchanges began pouring in a month earlier, from the Ashtami of Shravan of the Krishna.

 According to the confirmation order, Shri Krishna Janmotsav is not celebrated as a public exhibition at night, but on the second day, as the Nandamahotsav, that is, by affirming 'Nand Gher Anand Bhayo, Jai Kanhaiya Lal ki’ in the presence of Tilakayat Maharaj Shree and his family, Brajvasi Sevakgan (Brigadian staff), Mukhiyaji (Headman), and Shrinathji along with spattering of milk and curd while dancing in front of them.